rcsb/mmtf/spec.md

 *Type*: `Binary` data that is interpreted as an array of 8-bit unsigned integers representing ASCII characters.

 *Decoding*: Groups of four consecutive ASCII characters create the list of chain IDs.
-Note that the decoding here is optional, a decoding library may choose to pass the array of 8-bit unsigned integers on for performance reasons.
+Note that the ASCII decoding here is optional, a decoding library may choose to pass the array of 8-bit unsigned integers on for performance reasons.
 Nevertheless we describe all the steps for complete decoding here as an illustration.

 *Description*: List of chain IDs.
-The IDs here are used to reference the chains from other fields.

 *Example*: